 When it comes to reinvention, electronic music producer Edouard knows it best.
-Having been part of the French Touch movement of the 90s, his previous project found itself an integral part of Europe’s burgeoning house music scene.
+A part of the French Touch movement of the 90s, his previous project found itself an integral part of Europe’s house music scene.
 Garnering praise among enthusiasts, the group inked a major label deal with BMG, received radio play and appeared on records alongside other French Touch artists such as Philippe Zdar, Etienne de Crécy and Alex Gopher.
-But as time went on and the landscape changed, he took on new roles: as a solo-exhibited photographer, art historian, engineer, manager in investment banking and even a student of six-time Grammy winner Gary Burton at the Berklee College of Music.
-“I’d like to think that I’ve had many lives,” he explained.
+But as time went on and the landscape changed, he took on new roles and lived many lives: as a solo-exhibited digital artist and photographer, art historian, engineer and coder, student of six-time Grammy winner Gary Burton at the Berklee College of Music.

 So it should come as no surprise that he would reincarnate once again.
 His latest reinvention, Edouard, is an eponymous moniker given to his new solo endeavor, an eclectic and ever-changing blend of electropop and other electronic styles, with a retro French Touch, that draws on his affinity for French electronic music pioneers such as Daft Punk, Jean-Michel Jarre, Air, Justice, Lifelike, Breakbot, Laurent Garnier, Cassius, and Alex Gopher who contributes as studio engineer, as well as artists such as Phil Collins, Prince, Oliver, Jamie Lidell, Haywyre, and Chromeo, whose charismatic singer and guitarist Dave 1 recognized his electrofunk talents.